niddk-data-challenge/Beginner-Level-Challenge-AI-Ready-TEDDY-Dataset/README.md

 - Codes were kept in either uppercase or lowercase except for language codes, which were converted to lowercase according to ISO 639 recommendations, and country codes, which were converted to uppercase according to ISO 3166 recommendations.

-- For text columns that contained values other than codes or time, the processing included removing contractions, white spaces, and punctuation, converting the text to lowercase, and checking all words longer than four characters for misspellings using the _pyspellchecker_ module.
+- For text columns that contained values other than codes or time, the processing included removing contractions, white spaces, and punctuation, converting the text to lowercase, and checking all words longer than four characters for misspellings using the `pyspellchecker` module.
 We reviewed the list of identified misspellings, and any false hits (such as medication names) were added to the "do not change" list.
 For true misspellings that were not corrected properly by pyspellchecker, we assigned a proper correction and stored them in a dictionary for the final misspelling corrections.

 - All the null values in the text columns have been substituted with the phrase 'not reported'.

 - For the categorical columns, we used one-hot encoding where each categorical variable in a column is represented by a binary vector.
 This resulted in creating additional columns for each categorical variable, with the column names including the categorical variable.
 If a categorical variable was present, its corresponding value in the column is set to “1”, and if it was not present, the value is set to “0”.
 The MaskID column was the only categorical column that was not included in the encoding process.

 #### _How did you handle missing data_
 For string missing values, we replaced them with phrase "not reported".
-For numeric missing values, we evaluated the completeness of the numeric features and kept the tsfeatures with more than 50% completeness.
+For numeric missing values, we evaluated the completeness of the numeric features and kept the features with more than 50% completeness.
 To impute the missing values, we used the Multiple Imputation by Chained Equation algorithm.
 This algorithm performs multiple regression over the sample data and takes averages of them.
-We implemented this algorithm using the fancyimpute Python library.
+We implemented this algorithm using the `fancyimpute` Python library.

 When binning the observations by timepoint, cases where a value was missing during a particular observation were replaced with the value of the closest timepoint.